 So we’ve taken the liberty of laying out Ramchal’s statements in our own

 touch upon things that are only mentioned in Da’at Tevunot cursorily which

 Ramchal went into in more detail elsewhere, or in order to offer our own

 insights.
-As such, this work serves as an adaptation of Da’at Tevunot.
+As such, this work actually serves as an adaptation of Da’at Tevunot.

 2. See his comments to Mishna Sanhedrin 10.
 We’ll expand upon this in

 Ramchal’s Introduction to follow.

 Rabbi Yaakov Feldman has translated and commented upon "The Gates of Repentance", "The Path of the Just", and "The Duties of the Heart" (Jason